TJ Friedl Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.26 team ERA that leads all league pitching staffs.
+- The Astros have a 3.24 team ERA that ranks first among all MLB pitching staffs.

-- Astros pitchers combine to allow 70 home runs (one per game), the eighth-fewest in the league.
+- Astros pitchers combine to allow 71 home runs (one per game), the ninth-fewest in the league.

-- France (2-1) takes the mound for the Astros in his eighth start of the season.
-He has a 3.54 ERA in 40 2/3 innings pitched, with 35 strikeouts.
+- Bielak (3-3 with a 4.01 ERA and 34 strikeouts in 42 2/3 innings pitched) makes the start for the Astros, his eighth of the season.

-- The righty last pitched on Saturday against the Cleveland Guardians, when he went 6 2/3 innings, allowing three earned runs while giving up seven hits.
+- The righty's last appearance came on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering five earned runs while giving up nine hits.

-- In seven games this season, the 28-year-old has an ERA of 3.54, with 7.7 strikeouts per nine innings.
-Opponents are hitting .242 against him.
+- The 27-year-old has put up an ERA of 4.01, with 7.2 strikeouts per nine innings, in eight games this season.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.